Rang (1993 film): Production

 Rang marked the directorial debut of Talat Jani.
 He was additionally credited for providing the story.
-Divya Bharti, the leading actress of the film, died midway while shooting for it; the film was released three months after her death, posthumously.
-Initially, Talat Jani had tried to rope in his sister-in-law Rubaina for the female lead, but she declined.
-Later, after Bharti's death, she appeared in some scenes as the body double.
-Karisma Kapoor had been selected for the role, after producer Mansoor Ahmed Siddique expressed his desire on casting her.
+Divya Bharti, the leading actress of the film, died shortly after filming was completed; the film was released three months after her death, posthumously.
+Karisma Kapoor had initially been selected for the main lead role, after producer Mansoor Ahmed Siddique expressed his desire on casting her.
 However, the film's other actress, Ayesha Jhulka, refused to work with Kapoor.
 Chandni was then considered for Jhulka's role.
 But, owing to unknown reasons, she left the film after a few days.
 Kapoor too backed out due to delay in starting the film.
 Finally, Bharti was signed in place of Kapoor and since the latter was not anymore a part of the film, Jhulka agreed to retain her role.

 Kamal Sadanah, who had made his debut with Bekhudi, was signed for the male lead; he was the first person to be selected.
 Actor Jeetendra had completed shooting his scenes, but on learning from his manager that the producer had not paid his due salary, refrained from dubbing for his character.
 Rather than convincing him to do the same, the makers hired a dubbing artisté to dub his voice.
 Ashwini Bhave had initially been narrated the script and was under consideration for the role of Indu.
 She opined that those days were for her to be the heroine, instead of playing the mother to a new-face actress.
 She was consequently, replaced by Amrita Singh.
 This was her last film before her decade long hiatus.
 Bindu and Kader Khan played secondary roles in the film.
 Nadeem–Shravan, a very eminent music composing duo in those days, composed the film's soundtrack with lyrics penned by Sameer and Surinder Sathi.
 The soundtrack had attained popularity prior to the release of the film.

 Soundtrack

 The music from the duo Nadeem-Shravan was a chartbuster.
 The song lyrics were penned by Sameer and Surinder Sathi.
-Kumar Sanu, Alka Yagnik, Udit Narayan and P.Sunanda contributed their voice for the album."Tujhe Na Dekhoon", "Teri Mohabbat Ne" & "Dil Cheer Ke Dekh" were popular songs.
+Kumar Sanu, Alka Yagnik, Udit Narayan and P.Sunanda contributed their voice for the album.
+"Tujhe Na Dekhu Toh Chain", "Tumhein Dekhen Meri Aankhen", "Teri Mohabbat Ne" & "Dil Cheer Ke Dekh" were popular songs.
+According to the Indian trade website Box Office India, with around 2,000,000 units sold, this film's soundtrack album was the year's thirteen highest-selling.